rhelmer/status/README.md

     - wasm might be an option here
       - Rust has (preliminary) support via emcripten
       - much easier to hot-reload than binary code (depending on platform)
+      - virtual file system access might be good enough for most things
+        - (backed by indexeddb or whatever is good for large blobs)
     - toy add-on manager implemented in Rust
       - http://rhelmer.org/blog/toy-add-on-manager-in-rust
   - Moving Firefox features to React